demyMichaels/vanilla_web_projects/README.md

-# vanilla_web_projects
+# 20+ Web Projects With Vanilla JavaScript

-Mini Projects built with HTML, CSS &amp; JavaScript.
+Mini Projects built with HTML, CSS and JavaScript.
 No libraries or frameworks needed.